Pamphlet: History

+The earliest appearance of the word is in The Philobiblon (1344; ch. viii) of Richard de Bury, who speaks of "panfletos exiguos" {'little pamphlets'}.

 Its modern connotations of a tract concerning a contemporary issue was a product of the heated arguments leading to the English Civil War; this sense appeared in 1642.
 In some European languages, this secondary connotation, of a disputatious tract, has come to the fore: compare libelle, from the Latin libellus, denoting a "little book".

 Pamphlets functioned in place of magazine articles in the pre-magazine era, which ended in the mid-nineteenth century.
 There were hundreds of them in the United States alone.
 They were a primary means of communication for people interested in political and religious issues, such as slavery.
 Pamphlets never looked at both sides of a question; most were avowedly partisan, trying not just to inform but to convince the reader.

 Purpose

 Pamphlets can contain anything from information on kitchen appliances to medical information and religious treatises.
 Pamphlets are very important in marketing because they are cheap to produce and can be distributed easily to customers.
 Pamphlets have also long been an important tool of political protest and political campaigning for similar reasons.

 A pamphleteer is a historical term for someone who produces or distributes pamphlets, especially for a political cause.